-Semester-III CC306: Basic Human Resource Management
+CC306: Basic Human Resource Management

-Any organization is made up of four basic resources - Men, Material, Money and Machinery.
+Introduction: Any organization is made up of four basic resources - Men, Material, Money and Machinery.
 It is people that make use of non-human resources and hence are considered most significant resources in an organization.
 Better educated, more skilled and well aware of their interest are few distinguishing characteristics of modern human resources.
 Human resource management is an art of managing human capital in such manner that they give best to the organization.

-- 1. Objective: To impart the fundamentals of Human Resource Management to the students.; To introduce HRM as an integral managerial function while focusing on pre-procurement, procurement and development of human resources. - 2.
-Key features: Conceptual framework, understanding dynamics of individual behaviour, understanding dynamics of group behavior, organizational dynamics, managing change towards organizational effectiveness.
+Objective: To impart the fundamentals of Human Resource Management to the students.; To introduce HRM as an integral managerial function while focusing on pre-procurement, procurement and development of human resources.